manuelpagliuca/l-system/README.md

 In the Hierarchy panel the items are organized in a tree structure way, where the origin contains the whole tree subdivided in two children between **branches** and  **roots**.
 This two objects respectively contains all generated branches and roots as children, with the main difference given by the fact that some of the branches got leaves, and those are children of the terminal branches.

 ![text](gifs/Hierarchy.gif)

+# Bugs & Possible features
+Bugs:
+* Handle better the swap between the free edit and the predefined samples

+Possible features:
+* Add fruits
+* New grammars
+* Try with more than one rule
+* Enables/disables the randomness.